 2 men killed when hit by fishing buddy's SUV at Tucson park

 Police say two men are dead after they were struck by an SUV driven by a friend as they packed up after a morning of fishing at an Arizona park.
-Police in Tucson say the driver walked from their fishing spot to a parking lot to get his vehicle Friday at Christopher Columbus Park and was backing toward his friends, both of whom need walkers to get around.
+2 men killed when hit by fishing buddy's SUV at Tucson park Police say two men are dead after they were struck by an SUV driven by a friend as they packed up after a morning of fishing at an Arizona park.

 Add your comments below